Davros2014/DeveloperNotes22/Akumina/Adding CSS.md

 > Click the Modern tab at the bottom of the left-hand sidebar
 > 	1. Click rthe Toggle Command Bar checkbox
 > 	2. Close the debug modal
 > 	3. Now click the Edit button that should have appeared top right on the page and scroll to the bottom of  the App page details panel
-> 	4. Under the field "Comma delimited list of CSS...", add the path to your CSS files
+> 	4. Under the field "Comma delimited list of CSS...", add the path(s) to your CSS file(s)
 > 	5. Click the save button (top left of the panel)
 > 	6. Refresh page to see changes